nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`ProcedureRequest`](accessrecord_structured_development_diaryentry.html) resources that match the supplied query parameters
 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`Condition`](accessrecord_structured_problems.html) resources that are linked from the returned [`ProcedureRequest`](accessrecord_structured_development_diaryentry.html) resources
 - [`ProcedureRequest`](accessrecord_structured_development_diaryentry.html) and [`Condition`](accessrecord_structured_problems.html) resources representing the patient's diary entries will be returned.
-- when the `diaryEntriesSearchDate` parameter is set:
+- and when the `diaryEntriesSearchDate` parameter is set:
   - all diary entries that occur on or before the `diaryEntriesSearchDate` **MUST** be returned
 - `Organization`, `Practitioner` and `PractitionerRole` resources that are referenced by the above resources that represent the diary entry and its linked information